aecobb53/weatherman/README.md

 Historic weather data is surprisingly hard to come by.
 Thus the Weather man was born.
 (His hero backstory is ***REALLY*** lame).
-Really what you need to know is it would be nice to have a way to save weather data and recall it later.
+What you need to know is it would be nice to have a way to save weather data and recall it later.

 Weatherman collects data every x number of minutes and saves it to a sql database.
 (Currently I use a crontab but I want to switch to an internal timer of some sort).